ofnote/lightex/README.md

 ### Design Challenges

+- The configuration system allows you to abstract away the locations of the **code** (project directory), **data** directory, and the **output** directory, via the `cmd` field of `Run`.
+This enables running your code as-is across all dispatcher environments (process, docker, kubernetes).
-- A significant portion of experiment manager design is about setting up and propagating a giant web of configuration variables.
+- A significant part of experiment manager design is about setting up and propagating a giant web of configuration variables.
   - No optimal choice here: `json`,`yaml`,`jsonnet`— all formats have issues.
   - Using `dataclass`es, we can write complex config specs, with built-in inheritance and ability to do *local updates*.
 Tiny bit of a learning curve here, bound to python, but we gain a lot of flexibility.
 - A unified `mulogger` API to abstract away the API of multiple logging backends.